mikecamara/adversarial-machine-learning-attacks/supervisor-meetings-logs/README.md

 * The methodology sections, which is long and important, describes the main 4 sections:

-1) Find a method with a scaled car that supports the creation of DNN models
+1) Find a method with a scaled car that supports the creation of DNN models - Create the circuit and find methods that support training DNN models
-2) Creation of baseline - how to capture safety and profile hits
+2) Creation of baseline - how to capture and define safety and profile hits
-3) Explain how to apply the methods to improve the car safety
+3) Explain how to apply the methods to improve car safety - find methods that disturb safety.
+Explain how to apply those methods.
+Explain how to improve the car model.
 4) How to evaluate improvement, run the experiment again with safety profile and compare safety (results).

+* Overall the study is about safety and not security

 * Supervisor clarified the local rules about citation.
 There is no one style that is required, most citation styles are accepted as long as there is consistency across the paper.